barryclark/jekyll-now/about.md

 published: true
 ---

-Doctor Susana Peluc is the PI of the Birds Ecology and Ecophisiology Group (GEEA) of the Animal Diversity and Ecology Institute (IDEA-CONICET) in Còrdoba, Argentina.
+Doctor Susana Peluc is the PI of the Birds Ecology and Ecophysiology Group (GEEA), member of the Institute of Animal Ecology and Diversity (IDEA-CONICET) located in Còrdoba, Argentina.

 ### Research overview